-- 1. Achieve minimum passing scores at mid-term (>90) and final (>122) ratings; and - 2.
+- 1. Achieve minimum passing scores at final (≥111) ratings; and - 2.
 Achieve ratings of 3 or above on the final evaluation for the Fundamentals of Practice section pertaining to ethics and safety items.

 Students must meet criteria used for Satisfactory score on the Fieldwork Feedback Sessions form: